felipespa/WebComponents-Pratice/README.md

 # WebComponents-Pratice
-Web Components &amp; Shadow DOM
+Practicing HTML Custom elements and Shadow DOM

+only need to open index.html to run the code